Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/implementing-autocomplete.md

 #### Voice to text search

-To implement voice to text search in search templates, additional configuration params needs to be provided:
+To implement voice to text search in search templates, additional configuration params need to be provided:

 {% code title="index.js" %}
 ```javascript